Welcome Mid-March and Spring!

 "THE DAYS OF WINE AND ROSES" AND YOU

 The Killington Wine Festival has earned a reputation for being one of the Killington region’s signature summer events.
 Over the years, the festival has grown immensely and now features more than 500 wines from a collection of over 40 vineyards around the world.
-Guests enjoyed a nice July weekend tasting fine wines with Killington Peak and the Green Mountains of Vermont serving as a scenic backdrop.
+Enjoy a nice July weekend tasting fine wines with Killington Peak and the Green Mountains of Vermont serving as a scenic backdrop.

 SWEET SOUL MUSIC